hamid0740/JobUI/README.md

 # JobUI
+* __This plugin is not Customizable currently; even I don't have a plan to make it Customizable.
+But if I see that you like this plugin and really need it, I will *absolutely* make it Customizable__
 * I changed the permissions to "op" to prevent earning money in a "Build and Mine Protected World" like Lobby.
 * You will learn how to let players use /job command and earn money in a specified world, but before you need to install the PurePerms plugin.
 ### Dependencies: